Cruise Guide12 min readLast reviewed: May 18, 2026

 • EUR 30-50 per person — the shared sunset cruise at EUR 34, or the entry dinner cruise tier from EUR 30.
 Both are TURSAB-licensed, operator-direct, and price-transparent

-• EUR 500+ total — a 2-hour mid-tier private charter for a family or friend group, with the per-person cost dropping below a shared cruise once the group passes eight guests
+• EUR 500+ total — a 2-hour Group yacht charter for a family or friend group (EUR 380-500 for the vessel plus catering), with the per-person cost dropping below a shared cruise once the group passes eight guests

 • EUR 1,000+ total — a premium or luxury private yacht with chef-prepared catering, photographer, and decoration for celebrations, corporate events, or milestone occasions